ALL spoilers on this page are UNMARKED. This will give away what happens in the film.

 - It's heavily implied that a good part of the reason why Anna wants to marry Hans so quickly is that she's afraid that she might not get another chance anytime soon, and maybe not even at all due to the isolation she's gone through for years.
 Hence the title "Love Is an Open Door"; all her life, Anna has looked at a closed door.

 - Dammit, the whole song becomes a tearjerker when watching the movie again.
 You KNOW the twist, you KNOW Hans is playing Anna, and you KNOW he's going to betray her and leave her to die.
-To see Hans expressing his love so passionately and KNOW it's a lie... *grabs tissue box*
+To see Hans expressing his love so passionately and KNOW it's a lie... better have a big box of tissues nearby.

 - Anna asks for Elsa's blessing for her and Hans' marriage, but she says no because Anna doesn't know Hans long enough.
 Anna then protests that it is true love.Elsa: Anna, what do you know about true love?